New bounds on Axion-Like Particles in the Ultraviolet from Legacy Data: Results

+We extract our limits using a Poissonian likelihood for each stacked data set $j$ \beq \mathcal{L}_j(\gag, c_{jk}) \propto \prod_i \frac{e^{-\lambda_{ij}}\lambda_{ij}^{n_{ij}}}{n_{ij}!} \enspace, \eeq where the index $i$ runs over wavelength bins in the fit window and $n_{ij}$ are the measured photon counts.
+Photon counts in each pixel are treated as independent Poisson variables, as they arise from discrete detection events.
+The effect of the LSF enters through $\lambda_{ij}$, which we compute by convolving the theoretical ALP signal with the FOS energy response~\cite{XSPECStats2025, Vertongen:2011mu}.

+We combine different stacks by multiplying their respective likelihoods \beq \mathcal{L}(\gag)=\prod_j \mathcal{L}_j(\gag, \hat{\hat{c}}_{jk}(\gag))\enspace, \eeq where $\hat{\hat{c}}_{jk}(\gag)$ are the profiled values of the polynomial coefficients, i.e. the values that maximize $\mathcal{L}_j$ at fixed $\gag$.
+We set bounds using the test statistics~\cite{Cowan} \beq q(\gag)= \eeq where $\hat{g}_{a\gamma}$ is the value of the coupling that maximizes the likelihood at fixed ALP mass under the physical constraint $\gag \ge 0$.
+We set 95\% C.L. upper bounds by finding the value of the coupling $\gag$ that corresponds to $q(\gag)=\Delta$.
+Since some of our spectra contain very low photon counts, we calibrate the threshold $\Delta=2.93$ through the Monte Carlo simulations described in Appendix~\ref{app:monte_carlo}.
+The bound is slightly more conservative than what one would get under the assumption that $q(\gag)$ follows the asymptotic half $\chi^2$ distribution with one degree of freedom, which would imply a threshold $\Delta=2.71$~\cite{Cowan}.

-The 95\% C.L. upper bound derived from the HST FOS data are shown in Figure~\ref{fig:result} by the dark blue band.
-The average value of the bound in the mass range 12.4 to 14.5\,eV is $1.6 \times 10^{-12}~\mathrm{GeV}^{-1}$.
+The 95\% C.L. upper bound derived from the HST FOS data is shown in Figure~\ref{fig:result} by the dark blue band.
+The average value of the bound in the mass range 12.4 to 14.5~eV is $4.6 \times 10^{-12}~\mathrm{GeV}^{-1}$.
 The three DM profiles considered yield bounds within 5\% of each other, with the \texttt{MilkyWayPotential2022} NFW being the most optimistic and the best-fit NFW from~\cite{2020MNRAS.494.4291C} being the most conservative.

 We show the results of our extended analysis with a light blue band.
-We find that the model from~\cite{Regis:2024znx} is the most optimistic, while that from~\cite{Roy:2023omw} is the more conservative.
+We find that the model from~\cite{Regis:2024znx} is the most optimistic, while that from~\cite{Roy:2023omw} is the most conservative.
 These models yield bounds within 14\% of each other.
-Using an alternative Galactic extinction law from~\cite{1994ApJ...422..158O} improves our bound by a factor of 0.75\%
+The Einasto profile from~\cite{2024MNRAS.528..693O} produces bounds that are on average less than 3\% more conservative than \texttt{MilkyWayPotential2022}, suggesting that our bounds are dominated by the DM density at intermediate Galactic radii $5~\mathrm{kpc}<r<15~\mathrm{kpc}$, where the two profiles are similar.
+Using an alternative Galactic extinction law from~\cite{1994ApJ...422..158O} improves our bound by a factor of 2.2\%, while increasing the order of the polynomial modeling the background from 2 to 3 leads to a relaxation of the bounds of 6.9\% when averaging over the whole spectrum, but of only 0.35\% in the interesting region $m_a=12.4-14.5$~eV.